Sonoma Valley History

 But Sonoma soon had to contend with a worldwide epidemic: the phylloxera vitifoliae, an aphid-like root parasite that had begun to ravage and kill vines.
 Not until resistant strains of native California vines were discovered in Sonoma and Napa was the blight alleviated.

 For some decades in the late 19th century, Sonoma Valley lay more or less isolated.
-In the 1880’s, the town of Sonoma languished, and the Plaza fell into a state of neglect, wild with weeds and overrun with cattle.
+In the 1880's, the town of Sonoma languished, and the Plaza fell into a state of neglect, wild with weeds and overrun with cattle.
 The Mission decayed and deteriorated.
 Transportation was infrequent and slow.
 Boats from San Francisco took a day’s travel, and not until 1890 did a standard gauge railroad run through the Valley.
-The line ran along Spain Street, and included a depot on the Plaza, a turntable and engine house.
-The layout of many small Sonoma towns still reflects the railroads’ influence.
-As the first trains began arriving at Railroad Square in Santa Rosa, businesses shifted to lower Fourth Street, which is still downtown.
-Glen Ellen began as a hotel and post office between Sonoma and Santa Rosa.
-When a train depot was established a mile away, the Glen Ellen we know today sprang up.
+This line ran along Spain Street, and included a depot on the Plaza, a turntable and engine house.

 The Sonoma City Hall was dedicated in 1908 and carefully built with four identical facades so that merchants on all sides of the Plaza could claim that it faced them.
 During World War I, the Valley sent 117 of its sons to war and only 98 of them returned.